diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us010/01.requirements-engineering/Readme.md

-# US005 - Generate a Team Proposal
+# US010 - Find which peace of equipment is used each day

 ## 1. Requirements Engineering